TWill120/RosenbluthVisualizer/README.md

 leg = plt.legend(loc=1,fontsize="INSERT FONT SIZE HERE”)
 leg.get_frame().set_linewidth(0.0)

 9. Call either plt.show() to display the graph or plt.savefig(“FILE NAME HERE . png”)

+If done properly, it should produce a plot with colored bands that overlap somewhere in the middle.
+The data fit should run through that overlap area.
+If not, something has gone wrong.